 If it is accepted that compartmentalizing the tree risk assessment process will assist the courts in applying the law, then arborists who have considered what the courts are looking for, and are able to explain what they did in those terms, will obviously be well-placed to refute allegations of negligence.
-If it is also accepted that establishing whether a failure is foreseeable is a helpful starting point, then that process needs to be analyzed and separated into constituent parts.
-In practice, those parts turn out to be a range of factors that can influence whether a failure will occur (Panel 2, Figure 1).
-The role of the inspecting arborist is to intellectually weigh and balance each of these factors in a subjective way to arrive at a carefully considered conclusion (Panel 3, Figure 1).
-Understanding and adopting this process offers up the prospect of anxiety-free decision-making for the inspecting arborist.
+If it is also accepted that establishing whether a failure is foreseeable is a helpful starting point, then that process needs to be analysed and separated out into its constituent parts.
+In practice, those parts turn out to be a range of factors that can influence whether a failure will occur (Figure 1, panel 2).
+The role of the inspecting arborist is to intellectually weigh and balance each of these factors in a subjective way to arrive at a carefully considered conclusion (Figure 1, panel 3).
+It is understanding and adopting this process that offers up the prospect of anxiety-free decision-making for the inspecting arborist.